 Did you know there are apps that will essentially clean your inbox for you?
-Unroll.me is one such app.
-There are others.
-You give this app permission to access your email account.
+Check out Unroll.me Unlistr.com and there are others.
+You give these apps permission to access your email account.
 You then go through each subscription and decide whether you want to unsubscribe, roll up, or keep.
 The app then unsubscribes you from everything you choose (saving you hours of time).
 It then sends you a daily update of all of the emails that you’ve “rolled up,” and the ones that you feel are important and want to see show up in your inbox.
-And the app is free.
+And most of these apps are free.

 Most email services support labeling and categorizing your email messages.
 With this email strategy, you essentially give every message a place to live by labeling it and putting it in a folder.
 Once you label something, say from a client, every message they send to you will be automatically labeled.
 You can even have messages skip your inbox and go directly to their designated folder.
 Of course, this means that you have to open that folder on a regular basis and read the messages.